 Appropriate personal protective equipment should be worn for cleaning up a body fluid spill.
 Gloves should be worn during the cleaning and disinfecting procedures.
 If the possibility of splashing exists, the worker should wear a face shield and gown.
-For large spills, overalls, gowns or aprons as well as boots or
+For large spills, overalls, gowns or aprons as well as boots or protective shoe covers should be worn.
+Personal protective equipment should be changed if torn or soiled, and always removed before leaving the location of the spill, and then wash hands.

-- 1. Wash hands and put on gloves. - 2.
-If the possibility of splashing exists, the worker should wear a face shield and gown.
+- 1. Wash hands and put on gloves. - If the possibility of splashing exists, the worker should wear a face shield and gown.
 For large spills, overalls, gowns or aprons as well as boots or protective shoe covers should be worn.
 Personal protective equipment should be changed if torn or soiled and always removed before leaving the location of the spill. - 3.
-Apply the disinfectant solution to spill wait until the contact time has been achieved. - 4.
+Apply the disinfectant solution to spill wait until the contact time has achieved. - 4.
 Blot up the blood with disposable towels.
-Dispose of towels in plastic-lined waste receptacle. - 5.
-Spray or wipe surface with the disinfectant solution ensure the appropriate contact time is achieved.
-Wipe dry with disposable paper towel.
-Discard paper towel as above. - 6.
-Remove gloves and dispose in plastic-lined waste receptacle. - 7.
-Wash hands.
+Dispose of paper towels in plastic-lined waste receptacle.